balanced-dev/yuzu-docs/docs/_quickstart.md

 ### Integration

-As Yuzu sites are defined by the frontend this new site won't do anything until definition push a new release for integration.
+As Yuzu sites are defined by the frontend this new site won't do anything until definition [push a new release for integration](/delivery/overview?id=release-from-definition).
 To show you how it works we have created a standalone example that uses the Lambda definition from the Lambda example below.

 ```
-npm Install-Package YuzuDelivery.Umbraco.QuickStart.Web
+pm> Install-Package YuzuDelivery.Umbraco.QuickStart.Example
 ```

 ### Setup process